 In 2003, the Port of London Authority uncovered part of a ship while clearing the Princes Channel, in the River Thames.
 Working with the PLA, maritime archaeologists from Wessex Archaeology recorded substantial sections of the vessel, and recovered a number of artifacts associated with it.

-The NAS will be offering chances to dive the Norman's Bay wreck site (15m maximum) along with the Holland 5 Submarine (35m maximum) throughout 2013, please visit the Calendar page for a full list of dates.
+Every year the NAS offers chances for divers to dive the Norman's Bay wreck site (12m maximum) along with the Holland 5 Submarine (32m maximum) as part of our Protected Wreck days.

-The Nautical Archaeology Society will be continuing to record the hull of the Holland 5 submarine with cameras, video and tape measure survey after being commissioned by English Heritage to undertake a condition assessment of the protected wreck.
+Between 2016 and 2018 the Nautical Archaeology Society continued to record the hull of the Holland No.5 submarine with cameras, video and tape measures after being commissioned by Historic England to create a virtual diver trail of the wreck.